 Although domestic garden bores are exempt from licensing, they are still accounted for in setting allocation limits.
-They are managed by identifying areas unsuitable for their installation, and through groundwater awareness and water use efficiency messaging targeted at domestic gardens (such as the winter sprinkler ban and three day/week restrictions).
+They are managed by identifying areas unsuitable for their installation, through groundwater awareness and water use efficiency messaging targeted at domestic gardens, and through the winter sprinkler shut off and three day/week sprinkler roster.

 Current allocation limits for the Gnangara groundwater resources are being reviewed as part of the development of the next Gnangara groundwater allocation plan.
-The plan will propose new strategies towards meeting the government's target of a 10 per cent reduction in groundwater use across the Perth region by 2030 (Government of Western Australia 2019).
+The plan will propose new strategies towards meeting the government's Waterwise Perth Action Plan's target of a 10 per cent reduction in groundwater use across the Perth region by 2030 (Government of Western Australia 2019).